 This programme is designed to support International Animal Rescue by helping with the build of a fully functional orangutan sanctuary and rehabilitation centre in West Kalimantan, Indonesia.

 You will work at IAR’s temporary wildlife conservation and rescue centre in Ketapang, on the construction of the much-needed new orangutan sanctuary.
 With the centre expanding, you may partake in helping to erect electric fences and mix concrete to make bases for new cages to stand on.
 You will also contribute to the building of boardwalks and bridges, making access easier for personnel.
 You will also work on the construction of climbing towers and feeding platforms for the orangutans in the forest school areas.

 Due to the damp tropical nature of the area and the boisterousness of the orangutans, the boardwalks and towers here often need general upkeep and repair.
 The insides of buildings need repainting and cages regularly need their structural enrichment changed as this keeps the orangutans entertained.
 Maintenance is a crucial task and the help volunteers provide is invaluable, so just be prepared to get your hands dirty!

 You will also be involved in the process of producing enrichment for the resident orangutans.
-This promotes natural behaviours and will enhance the potential for rehabilitation to release as well as improve the lives of the orangutans.
+This promotes natural behaviours and will enhance the potential for rehabilitation to release, as well as improving the lives of the orangutans.
 Please note that there will be NO direct contact with orangutans during this or any other activity, but you will get the chance to watch them from a safe distance, enjoying the enrichment you have created.